roadmaus/Slyce_Invoice/README.md

 - ~~Correct date handling when new year~~
 - Fix windows related issues
 - ~~Make the  HTML Template editable~~
+- Fix Titles and additional customer details in regards to language changes

 ## Installation